 speaker

 VP and CFO

-Kevin, if I could add to that a little bit is the e-commerce and the MPS now are just two legs or two aspects of the much larger story of how we transition from a IC company to a solutions provider that also includes providing fully, you know, complete reference designs and a broad array of solutions in all of our different end markets.
+Kevin, if I could add to that a little bit, is the e-commerce and the MPS Now are just two legs or two aspects of the much larger story of how we transition from an IC company to a solutions provider. that also includes providing fully complete reference designs and a broad array of solutions in all of our different end markets.
 So this is really proving the longer term model.
-And while we are still learning and the numbers are still relatively small, we're in the early innings of this.
-Everything's very encouraging that we're headed in the right direction and onto something that is very sustainable.
+And while we are still learning and the numbers are still relatively small, we're in the early innings of this, everything's very encouraging that we're headed in the right direction and onto something that is very sustainable.

+speaker